Amyypi/DonationHub-Database-SQL/README.md

 <i>To learn more about Flask, [here](https://www.askpython.com/python-modules/flask/create-hello-world-in-flask) is a tutorial of how to setup and create a Hello World app in flask (This is not required for this project, but will help you understand flask).</i> Otherwise just ignore and follow the next few steps to install + setup for this project.

-If you're using Vscode,  please install the <i>sqlite</i> extension.
+If you're using Vscode,  please install the <i>sqlite</i> extension for better view of the database tables.

 **Windows:**